amisolution/ERC20-AMIS/README.md

 1. Using the etherdelta platform (easy)
-Access the etherdelta trading platform and perform the conversion: https://etherdelta.github.io/#AMIS-0x949bEd886c739f1A3273629b3320db0C5024c719 Using Etherdelta - you can perform the token exchange very easy.
+Access the etherdelta trading platform and perform the conversion: https://etherdelta.github.io/#AMIS-0x949bEd886c739f1A3273629b3320db0C5024c719 Using Etherdelta - you can perform the token exchange in a few steps.
 Please visit https://github.com/amisolution/ERC20-AMIS/master/README.md and follow the steps to import your old AMIS wallet into the app.
 It will then guide you to the token exchange process, which should only take a few minutes to execute.

 2. Perform the token exchange yourself. (advanced)